Event Actions

 2:45-3:45 Breakout Session 3

-- Scholarship of Engineering Education Research Interest Group (Reid Bailey, Professor, Systems & Information Engineering; Anne McAlister, Assistant Professor, First Year Engineering Center)
+- Innovative Uses of AI in the Engineering Classroom - the Scholarship of Engineering Education Research Interest Group (Reid Bailey, Professor, Systems & Information Engineering; Anne McAlister, Assistant Professor, First Year Engineering Center)

 - Soft-/BioMaterials and Biomanufacturing Research Interest Group (Chris Highley, Assistant Professor, Biomedical Engineering and Chemical Engineering; George Christ, Professor, Biomedical Engineering and Orthopaedic Surgery)